You just can’t make this stuff up. Really. You just can't.

 The best prescription for disappointment is expectation.
 Fate had other plans.

-Dr. Easy had been hovering over my shoulder for a good part of the week offering his unsolicited opinions.
+Dr. Ea$y had been hovering over my shoulder for a good part of the week offering his unsolicited advice and opinions.
 “Why ya bringin’ dat shirt?
 It ugly on you.
 How many sets of git-tar strings ya really be needin’?
 Ya plannin’ on bustin’ ‘em all?
-Mi-son, who show ya how to pack a bag, some rag-picker mon?”
-On and on.
+Meh-son, who show ya how to pack a bag?
+Look like it belong ta some rag-picker, mon!”
+On and on he prattled.
+Times like this I wished he had a volume control knob.

-I’d thought I'd learned over time that the best response to the doctor’s incessant jabbering and interrogations is to make no response at all – perceive it simply as background noise, which it mostly was.
+I thought I'd learned over time that the best response to the doctor’s incessant jabbering and interrogations was to make no response at all – perceive it simply as background noise, which it mostly was.
 He would eventually run out of wind, get bored and disappear.
-But tonight, perhaps due to my exhaustion and anticipation of long travels, he was wearing me thin.
+But tonight, perhaps due to my exhaustion and anxious anticipation of long, hard travels ahead, he was wearing me thin.
 I snapped.

-“Why can’t you can’t just zip your pie-hole and stay outta my way?”
+“Why can’t you can’t just zip your yammering pie-hole and stay outta my way?”
 I said, my exasperation boldly showing.
-“Just back off, sit down and shut your yap!”
+“Just back off, sit down and button your yap!”

-“Yah, mi-son, don’ you go puttin’ yer grouch on me!”
-Dr. Easy haughtily retorted.
+“Yah, yah, meh-son, don’ ya go puttin’ yer grouch on me!”
+Dr. Ea$y haughtily retorted.
 “You gon’ be lookin’ maga foolish walkin’ to de airport wit’ all dem bags on yer back like some ol’ bow-leg island donkey!”

 "Wasted no time playing your ace", I muttered to myself under my breath.
-The truth was that our plan - made weeks ago - was that he was going to spend the night on my fold-out couch and then drive me to the airport.
-It had been I who had reluctantly arranged this dependency on him to get the tour started, so it was I who needed to back off.
+The truth was that this plan - made weeks ago - was that he was going to spend the night on my fold-out couch and then drive me to the airport.
+It had been I who had arranged this feckless dependency on him to get the tour started, so it was indeed I who needed to back off.

 “OK, doc, I’m sorry for snapping,” I acquiesced.
 “I’ll make us some supper and then we can turn-in.
 2:30 is going to come pretty fast.”